Houdini 20.5 Nodes Geometry nodes

 Auto Precision Correction

 When enabled, automatically clamps internal values based on the median sizes of the input geometry.
-This helps to regulate the snapping stength relative to the input geometry scale and density.
+This helps to regulate the snapping strength relative to the input geometry scale and density.
 Be aware that manually set Snapping Values that are set too high or low compared to the Source Input’s scale, may cause bad cuts or model collapse along cuts. ( To be improved in v2.0 ).
 The exact formula for this is: The minimum value between Input 1 Median Edge Length & Input 2 Median Edge Length, multiplied by 0.1.
 Disable this function to manually set snapping values.

 Auto Correct Non-Planar Tolerance